opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 ## Filter users

-Especiall if you have a very long user list, it is essential to filter in this list.
+Especially if you have a very long user list, it is essential to filter in this list.

-At the top of the list, you can choose to filter for all, altive, or locked users.
+At the top of the list, you can choose to filter for all, active, or locked users.
 You can then search for the name or email of a user.
 Click the blue **Apply** button to filter the list.

 ![filter users](image-20200115155456033.png)